Discounted

 Meals Provided: Dinner

-Day 2 - Panorama Walk to Passo Duron & Rifugio Micheluzzi
+Day 2 - Panorama Walk from Refugio Micheluzzi to Passo Duron

-Today's 9.5-kilometre/5.9-mile walk is expected to take around four and a half hours with a total ascent and descent of 500 metres/1640 feet.
+Today's 14.5-kilometre/-mile walk is expected to take around four and a half hours with a total ascent of 348 meters/1142 feet and total descent of 775 metres/2549 feet

 Accommodation: